Call us 203-307-5500

 From running on the playground to carefully placing a bead on a string, play is fundamental for physical development.
 Active play helps children build gross motor skills like balance, coordination, and strength.
 At the same time, activities like drawing, cutting with scissors, or playing with clay develop the fine motor skills necessary for writing and other detailed tasks.
 Play makes learning fun and motivating, encouraging children to move their bodies and test their physical limits in a safe environment.
 Our Enrichment Program, including activities like Fit Kids, integrates movement and play to support all areas of a child’s development and well-being.

-Gathering Your Play-Based Learning Materials
+Setting Up Your Play-Based Learning Toolkit

 Getting started with play-based learning at home doesn’t require a trip to a specialty toy store or a huge budget.
 The best materials are often the simplest because they invite children to use their imaginations.
 When you focus on gathering versatile, open-ended items, you give your child the tools they need to build, create, and explore in countless ways.